 A brick house of worship was built on the property at a cost of $25,000.
 It was dedicated on November 8, 1914.
 The mortgaged was burned on December 21, 1919.
 For a decade the McIntire building was known as the “new Church of Christ”.
 In 1933, the name was changed to the First Church of Christ (Disciples).
 In February 1922, women were included in membership of the church board.
 The Ladies Guild under the direction of Mrs. A.E.
 Hull was going strong.
 In 1927 the church held Sunday evening services during July and August at McIntire Park.

-In 1947, First Christian Church (Disciples) began publishing a monthly paper that cost 25 cents per year for subscription and postage was 1 cent.
+In 1947, First Church of Christ (Disciples) began publishing a monthly paper that cost 25 cents per year for subscription and postage was 1 cent.
 Pastor E.C Traylor was the editor.
 Over the years growth in membership taxed the church building.
 Some far thinking board members began a building fund committee and raised $75,000.
 The committee searched for a new location but when the congregation gathered to vote on the matter, they decided to stay at the Linden & McIntire site which was to be enlarged.

 Before the project was started however, with plans for Interstate 70 to be built close by, the congregation saw the need for a new location with ample parking.
 In March 1959, the congregation purchased seven acres of the Roy VanDevere property at Dresden and Military Roads.
-In the summer of 1960, the congregation voted to change the name of the church to First Christian Church (Disciples of Christ) in line with the growing identity of local churches affiliated with the Christian Church (Disciples of Christ).
+In the summer of 1960, the congregation voted to change the name of the church to First Christian Church (Disciples) in line with the growing identity of local churches affiliated with the Christian Church (Disciples of Christ).

 The congregation moved into the new facility in 1961.
 Worship services were held in what is currently the gym with plans to add a sanctuary when possible.
 In October, 1969, plans for construction of the sanctuary and administrative area was announced and work began.
 Our new sanctuary was dedicated on November 22, 1970, thus ending the first one hundred years of our church history.